 My husband is a local senior preaching pastor at The Park Church at 96th and Garnett in Tulsa.
 We started out in youth ministry in 1990, moved into community outreach ministry and now preaching ministry all at the same church, Ya’ll!
 We can’t believe they keep us around!
 My husband is a gifted communicator who loves Jesus and loves to tell people about Him!
 Come check us out at and say hello!

-Mitch and I have two grown children, one that is married and one that is living the single life.
+Mitch and I have two grown children, both are married.
+My daughter Ashton and her hubby Bradly currently live in Conway, AR and my son Jake and his wife Kenzie live in Edmond.
 No grand kids yet...but we are gearing up for that fun season in our life!

 We love the Lord and love His people and that is what drives our lives!
 I didn’t mean for that to rhyme!